David Funchess: Clemency hearing and death warrants

 Governor Graham signed Funchess's second and final death warrant in February 1986, scheduling Funchess's execution to take place at 7:00 am on April 22, 1986, alongside John Earl Bush (whose execution was ultimately delayed until October 21, 1996).
 After Governor Graham signed Funchess's death warrant, the Florida Office of Capital Collateral Representatives (CCR) again argued that Funchess deserved a new trial because PTSD was not fully recognized at the time of his original trial and that his moral culpability for the murders could not be assessed without taking his PTSD into account.
 Appellate courts rejected Funchess's arguments because he did not bring up PTSD at the time of his trial, a decision Funchess's attorneys criticized as being based on a "legal technicality," about which one of Funchess's attorneys asked, "How can trial lawyers in 1986 be blamed for not raising a claim that did not exist in 1976?
 How can courts in 1986 use that prior failure as a basis for refusing to consider powerful evidence of PTSD?
 And the ultimate question: why should a condemned person have to pay with his life for the mistakes of his lawyers?"

+A federal appellate court found Funchess's lawyers to be at fault since they had been aware of the PTSD diagnosis since 1982, but failed to raise it as an issue in either of their two petitions for federal habeas corpus relief for Funches.

 Funchess's attorneys asked Governor Graham to extend clemency to Funchess based on his mental health and struggles with PTSD, but Graham again refused.
 Graham's assistant counsel said he was open to meeting Funchess's attorneys, but he also claimed many of Funchess's arguments had already been brought up to no effect in the 1982 clemency hearing.